saisuresh-sakthivel/conversationapp/README.md

 Web application to support customer service agents to address customer queries and contact them using the contact list.

+## Technology used

+Used [Radix](https://www.radix-ui.com/themes/docs/overview/getting-started) UI theme for building the layout and components.

+Used html [icons](https://symbl.cc/en/2709/) to add icon to contacts.
+The decision made to not use react-icons are any other library just to add one/two icons.

 ## Installation

 Use the npm package manager (npm) to install the application.